 On the occasion of Clayton's hundredth anniversary, we encourage residents, businesses and institutions to join neighbors in the celebration and in the year-long series of centennial events and activities.

-You may be thinking about Memorial Day, but you should be making plans for the day after Thanksgiving!
+Thanksgiving is just around the corner, so let's kick off the holiday season with the Party of the Century!
 November 29, 2013 is the City's Centennial Homecoming, an event for people of all ages (21 and up) to get together for intriguing conversation & hip-shaking fun to celebrate community.

 |Centennial Photo Galleries